Dronecode/camera-manager-docs/en/test/sanity_tests.md

 > v4l2-ctl --list-devices
 > ```

-## Verify CSD Startup
+## Verify DCM Startup

-This test verifies what cameras CSD has detected, what streams were created, and also confirms which services were started (i.e. RTSP video streaming, MAVLink and Avahi).
+This test verifies what cameras DCM has detected, what streams were created, and also confirms which services were started (i.e. RTSP video streaming, MAVLink and Avahi).

-Simply run CSD with verbose logging (via the `-v` flag).
+Simply run DCM with verbose logging (via the `-v` flag).
 The example below shows the console output generated on a Ubuntu system with an integrated webcam:

 ```
-$ ./csd -v -c samples/config/ubuntu.conf
+$ ./dcm -v -c samples/config/ubuntu.conf

 ConfFile: Adding section 'gstreamer'
 ConfFile: Adding section 'v4l2'